x-govuk/x-govuk.github.io/app/posts/how-to-use-cross-government-slack.md

 Over time, the workspace naturally grew and became a place to share knowledge on all things about digital, data and technology in the public sector.

-The workspace is overseen by the [Central Digital & Data Office](https://www.gov.uk/government/organisations/central-digital-and-data-office).
+The workspace is now managed by the [Central Digital & Data Office](https://www.gov.uk/government/organisations/central-digital-and-data-office).

 ## Why should you use it?